ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

     </svg>
 </div>

-The no-slip condition is a bit more complicated in terms of implementation.
+Boundary slip is a bit more complicated in terms of implementation.
 In the example below, we start as before, with three distribution functions of three different nodes, all headed in the same direction towards a boundary.

 <div id="bounce-start-illustration">
     <svg width="200" height="200" viewbox="0 0 1020 1020">